florian-beetz/bachelor-thesis/thesis.md

 as shown in [@sec:j9_adv].
 Another change in +JPMS concerns Java's reflection.
 Reflection is a form of metaprogramming, i.e. a program can generate or modify parts of itself.
-Before Java 9 it was possible to change accessibility of classes and their members at runtime as shown in [@lst:reflection].
+Before Java 9 it was possible to change the accessibility of classes and their members at runtime as shown in [@lst:reflection].
-This example reflectively sets the method `someMethod()` of an object accessible regardless wheter it was accessible before or not and invokes it.
+This example reflectively sets the method `someMethod()` of an object accessible regardless whether it was accessible before or not and invokes it.

 ```{#lst:reflection .java caption="Changing accessibility at runtime using reflection"}
 public static void callInaccessibleMethod(Object object)